About Time Keeps The Drummer

 Commissioned & Co-Produced by WestK.

-Co-commissioned and presented by The Place, ArtsDepot, FABRIC, Cambridge Junction.
+Co-commissioned and presented by The Place, FABRIC and Cambridge Junction.

-Thanks to: Yorkshire Dance and ArtsDepot for supporting R&D & Origination of work.
+Thanks to Yorkshire Dance and ArtsDepot for supporting R&D.

 About Fevered Sleep